Ko Pha-ngan, Thailand: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A, B, C and O. Make sure to get the correct type.
-Most adapters available online are just plugs and require your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one works in most locations.
+A plug adapter that supports outlet types A, B, C and O. Be careful to pick the necessary type.
+The majority of adapters on sale are just plug changers and expect your devices to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most countries.

 April